 We have compiled resources and information that is specifically for international students at UNC.

 - International Student and Scholar Services (ISSS), is the main administrative office for all international students.
-They also have a very informative resources webpage.
+They also have a very informative resources web page, along with programs to help with the transition to UNC and Chapel Hill.

 - Global Grads Initiative is a resource for UNC’s international graduate students to aid in your academic success and to build community.